matheo-angelo/BrainGNN_Pytorch/README.md

+(The text below was written by the authors of the original BrainGNN repository, not the owner of the current repository)

 # Graph Neural Network for Brain Network Analysis
  A preliminary implementation of BrainGNN.
 The example presented here is on the public resting-state fMRI ABIDE for the convenience of development.
 This dataset was different from the ones used in our publication, which are cleaner task-fMRI.
 Still seeking solutions improve representation learning on the noisy data.